digitalheir/probabilistic-earley-parser-javascript/README.md

 implementation of the Probabilistic Earley Parser.
 I have made a stochastic CYK parser before, but I wanted something more top down that makes it easier to intervene in the parsing process, for instance when an unexpected token is encountered.
-In many cases, Earley also parses faster than CYK.
+In many cases Earley also parses faster than CYK (sparse grammars) and it doesn't require the grammar to be rewritten in any normal form.

 ## Usage
 todo